microsoft/PowerToys/README.md

 The utility will mute not just your audio but your video as well with a single keystroke.
 You can do audio, video both.
 We knew this would impact our roadmap and goals but felt extremely strong that this is the right decision.
 We're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer.

 We know we have some issues and we have a [master tracking issue - #6246](https://github.com/microsoft/PowerToys/issues/6246).
+We know a certain laptops currently the video forwarding does not work and are proactively working on fixing this.

 To use: